karan6181/keras/benchmark/README.md

 We provide benchmark scripts to run on Synthetic(randomly generated), Nietzsche, and WikiText-2 character level Dataset.

+Directly run the shell script to launch the benchmark, provide one of the configurations in config.json and whether you want to benchmark inference speed (True or False).

+Example Usage:

+`sh run_<backend-type>_backend.sh gpu_config False`

 ### Synthetic Dataset

 We used benchmark scripts from [TensorFlow Benchmark](https://github.com/tensorflow/benchmarks/tree/keras-benchmarks/scripts/keras_benchmarks) official repo, and modified slightly for our use case.

-Directly run the shell script to launch the benchmark, provide one of the configurations in config.json.

-Example Usage:

-`sh run_<backend-type>_backend.sh gpu_config`

 ### Nietzsche Dataset

 We have used an official Keras LSTM example scripts [lstm_text_generation.py](https://github.com/keras-team/keras/blob/master/examples/lstm_text_generation.py), and modified slightly for our use case.

-Directly run the shell script to launch the benchmark, provide one of the configurations in config.json and whether you want to benchmark inference speed (True or False).

-Example Usage:

-`sh run_<backend-type>_backend.sh gpu_config False`

 ### WikiText-2 Dataset